0n0w1c/electric-grid/faq.md

 ---
 #### Why is there on_nth_tick code?
 The Transformator's boiler and steam engine have an energy buffer and this buffer scales with the rating.
 When a Transformator is disabled, this buffer will continue to supply power until it is depleted.
 This can take some time depending on the rating chosen and power consumption.
 A fully buffered 10 GW Transformator with nothing more than an inserter as the consumer, will take a very long time to deplete the buffer.
 The on_nth_tick code flushes the buffers, so the power-off takes effect quickly.
-When the underground substations are placed, the on_nth_tick is used to replace the displayer entity with the actual underground substation.
+When the underground substations are placed, the on_nth_tick is used to replace the displayer entity with the actual underground substation, on a 3 second delay.
 This allows the underground substation to the placed via pole dragging, like other electric poles.

 ---
 #### Why can't Transformators be placed on Fulgora?